xeol-io/xeol/README.md

 xeol <image>
 ```

 The above command scans for EOL packages that are visible in the container (i.e., the squashed representation of the image).
-To include software from all image layers in the vulnerability scan, regardless of its presence in the final image, provide `--scope all-layers`:
+To include software from all image layers in the scan, regardless of its presence in the final image, provide `--scope all-layers`:

 ```
 xeol <image> --scope all-layers